-1b.
 Anchor texts provide a balanced and accurate portrayal of various demographic and personal characteristics, such as gender, race/ethnicity, identity, geographic location, cultural norms, socioeconomic status, and intellectual and physical abilities.

+Guiding question:

-0/2/4 Guiding question: Do texts portray various demographics and personal characteristics in a manner that is respectful, accurate, and reflects the diversity within the culture? --- ------- --
+Do texts portray various demographics and personal characteristics in a manner that is respectful, accurate, and reflects the diversity within the culture?

-• Review the Table of Contents to identify the central texts used by all students in core class instruction.
+- Review the Table of Contents to identify the anchor texts. - Read through anchor texts and accompanying teacher resources outlining them. - Review the appendices, teacher resources, or other source for information about the anchor texts.

-- Read through anchor texts and accompanying teacher resources outlining them. - Review the appendices, teacher resources, or other sources for information about the anchor texts. - Analyze anchor text for the following: - percentage of various demographic and personal characteristics represented in the texts over the course of the year. - diversity of authors. - bias. - accurate representation of diverse populations and backgrounds.
+- Analyze anchor texts for the following:

+- o percentage of various demographic and personal characteristics represented in the texts over the course of the year.

+- o diversity of authors.

+- o bias.

+- o accurate representation of diverse populations and backgrounds.

-- Do at least 50% of anchor texts represent a balanced portrayal of various demographic and personal characteristics over the course of the year? - Do anchor texts represent diverse populations and help to build knowledge about different demographic and personal characteristics? - Are anchor texts free of bias? - Do anchor texts accurately represent diverse populations and backgrounds? - Are the authors of the anchor texts diverse?
+- Do at least 50% of the anchor texts include a balanced portrayal of various demographic and personal characteristics over the course of the year? - Do anchor texts represent diverse populations and help to build knowledge about different demographic and personal characteristics? - Are anchor texts free of bias? - Do anchor texts accurately represent diverse populations and backgrounds? - Are the authors of the anchor texts diverse?

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

-0 points: Does Not Meet Expectations 2 points: Partially Meets Expectations 4 points: Meets Expectations Materials DO NOT meet ANY of the Materials DO NOT meet ALL of the Materials meet ALL of the requirements of this requirements of this indicator. requirements of this indicator. indicator.
+2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.